-Beverly Hills is clearly the most famous neighborhood in Los Angeles.
+Beverly Hills is clearly the most famous area in Los Angeles County and perhaps Southern California.
 It is both a place (a stand-alone municipality within Los Angeles) and a symbol (the embodiment of the entertainment industry, fame, and wealth.)

-Generations of people the world over have been introduced to the city through film cameos and music lyrics over the years, from Irving Berlin’s “White Christmas” to the movie Pretty Woman.
-Even the city’s zip code, 90210, is famous.
-In fact, it’s possibly the most recognizable in the world since the broadcast of the 90s television series bearing that simple numeric string as its name.
+Generations have been introduced to the city through film cameos and music lyrics, from Irving Berlin’s “White Christmas” to the movie Pretty Woman.
+Even on of the city’s zip codes, 90210, is famous; it’s possibly the most recognizable in the world since the broadcast of the 90s television series bearing that numeric string in its name.

-What’s not obvious to tourists and outsiders is that Beverly Hills is a close-knit town.
+But did you know that Beverly Hills is a small town (about 35,000 residents)?
+Not many tourists or outsiders would guess that Beverly Hills is a close-knit town.
 Kids grow up, go to Beverly Hills High School (or a private school), and develop the lifelong friendships just like kids anywhere else.
 Admittedly, life here is a little more complex.
-But roots and relationships run deep.
+But roots and relationships here run deep.

 Are you planning a move to B.H.?
 Check out all the homes for sale in Beverly Hills.